A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Introduction

 \subsubsection{Section~\ref{group-action-section}.}

 It will be immediately convenient to write $s(g,\phi,x)$ for $\phi^{x-1}(g)\cdot...\cdot g$, not only for clarity of notation but to aid the crucial shift in perspective offered in this paper.
-Armed with this notation our first task is to study the set of possible exponents $\{s(g,\phi,i):i\in\mathbb{N}\}$.
+Armed with this notation our first task is to study the set of possible exponents\footnote{If $(g,\phi)$ is fixed we can think of $s(g,\phi,\cdot)$ as a function from $\NN$ into $G$ that generalises the usual group exponentiation map, in the sense that the usual exponentiation map is recovered if $\phi$ is the identity morphism.
+Within this intuition we shall feel comfortable referring to the values of $s$ relative to some fixed $(g,\phi)$ as `exponents'.} $\{s(g,\phi,i):i\in\mathbb{N}\}$.
 In Theorem~\ref{exponent-structure} we deduce, borrowing from some standard ideas in semigroup theory, that this set is finite and has the form $\{g,...,s(g,\phi,n),...,s(g,\phi,n+r-1)\}$ where the integers $n,r$ are a function of the choice of $(g,\phi)$ (and may, when desirable, be written $r_{g,\phi},n_{g,\phi}$ to highlight this point).
 The main result of this section is Theorem~\ref{free-transitive-action}: an abelian group acts freely and transitively on the set $\{s(g,\phi,n),...,s(g,\phi,n+r-1)\}$.
 This set is called the cycle of $g,\phi$ and is denoted by the calligraphic letter $\mathcal{C}$.
 In particular, we show the following:

 \begin{theorem*} Fix $(g,\phi)\in G\times End(G)$ and let $n,r$ be the index and period corresponding to $g,\phi$.
 Moreover, let $\mathcal{C}$ be the corresponding cycle of size $r$.
 The abelian group $\mathbb{Z}_r$ acts freely and transitively on $\mathcal{C}$. \end{theorem*}